Patellar Tendonitis (Jumper's/Runner's Knee)

 Prescribed Medication

-Therapeutic measures for patellar tendinitis may include medication prescribed by a doctor.
-Such medication is used to provide pain relief and to reduce inflammation but should only be used for a short period of time to avoid side effects such as gastric issues and related renal issues. -
+Therapeutic measures for patellar tendonitis may include medication prescribed by a doctor.
+Such medication is used to provide pain relief and to reduce inflammation but should only be used for a short period of time to avoid side effects such as gastric issues and related renal issues.

 Physiotherapy

-Physiotherapy can be effective in treating patellar tendinitis using therapeutic techniques and rehabilitative stretches and exercises. -
+Physiotherapy can be effective in treating patellar tendonitis using therapeutic techniques and rehabilitative stretches and exercises.

 Medical Support Braces